DaniilLaptev/pinns/README.md

 - Schrodinger Equation: 1D second-order PDE of wave function evolution through time and complex numbers.
 - Newton System: 2D second-order system of 2N ODE, where N is a number of particles.
 - Primitive Equations: system of PDEs that describes evolution of the atmosphere.
+- Einstein Field Equations: system of PDEs that describes geometry of space-time and evolution of Universe.

 Here are the tasks that we choose for our analysis: